juniorsundarCasual/TGT/vault/volume-5.chapter-363.md

 "B-But-"

 The elderly man took over and quickly swatted his son on the back of his head, "Listen to the good child!
 Look at what happened to your wife.
-You aren't doing anything by being here any ways."
+You aren't doing anything by being here anyway."

 Jean thanked the man with a light nod before approaching the impaled girl.
 The victim was barely conscious, due to the blood loss.

 Then, Jean grabbed the wooden fence above and below the girl's impaled region and broke it off, freeing the child from the static post.
 Jean carried her carefully and placed her over an unfurled sheet, courtesy of Kili who had carried her work bag along and prepped the treatment area.
 During their travels, Kili had picked up techniques to reduce the burden on Jean when it came time to treat patients.
-One such trick was the process of santising and preparing the work area.
+One such trick was the process of sanitising and preparing the work area.

 "She's lost a lot of blood..."
 Jean mumbled.
-At that instant, a petite hand extended forwards from her side.
+At that instant, a petite hand extended forward from her side.

 "What are you doing?"
 Jean asked Kili.